taecontrol/moonguard-docs/docs/site/create-a-custom-side-model.md

 # Creating a custom Site model

-If you want to add new features or improve the original MoonGuard Site model, we allow you to create a custom Site Model for your project doing the following steps.
+If you want to add new features or improve the original MoonGuard Site model, we allow you to create a custom `site` Model for your project doing the following steps.

 1. Create a new `Site` class that extends from `Illuminate\Database\Eloquent\Model` and implements the `Taecontrol\MoonGuard\Contracts\MoonGuardSite` contract.